Roll Forming Design Guide for Sheet Metal Components

 Does the metal alloy factor into your roll forming thickness limits?
 You bet.

-Roll form machine capabilities are typically measured by their performance on mild steel, which has a relatively low yield strength.
+Roll form equipment capabilities are typically measured by their performance on mild steel, which has a relatively low yield strength.
 So in general, as the yield strength of the material increases, the level of profile complexity a particular machine can handle decreases.

-Not only that, it’s also critical that the forming machine has the tonnage (force) required to cut your part off at the end of the line.
+Not only that, but it’s also critical that the forming machine has the tonnage (force) required to cut your part off at the end of the line.
 To ensure success, you’ll need to know the range of the material’s yield strength.
 A strip of stainless steel might take twice as much force as the same length of mild steel, so don’t overlook this when talking with potential suppliers.

 The size of a component also plays a role in determining if it can be run on a given roll form line.
 This will vary by contractor, so don’t assume your component is one-size-fits-all.